oscar-system/oscar-website/community.md

 ## Development list

 The OSCAR development list is public and can be accessed via the [OSCAR-dev](https://mail.mathematik.uni-kl.de/mailman/listinfo/oscar-dev) page.
+It is very low traffice and can be used for questions about Oscar development.

 ## Slack

-Slack is a non-public chat platform that we use for informal discussions, questions, etc. Anyone is welcome to join, just send us an
+[Slack](https://slack.com) is a non-public chat platform that we use for informal discussions, questions, and so on.
+Whether you need help installing OSCAR, using it, or writing new code for it, you can ask here.
+Anyone is welcome to join.
+[Use this invite link](https://join.slack.com/t/oscar-system/shared_invite/zt-thtcv97k-2678bKQ~RpR~5gZszDcISw).
+You can use it from a web browser, or via one of the many native clients for phones, tablets and computers.
-<a href="mailto:webmaster-oscar@mathematik.uni-kl.de">email</a> and we will send you an invitation.

 ## How to report issues